Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Construction of Models

 We start by describing the microscopic origin of the multipolar moment, and then describe how to construct conduction orbitals.
 Then, we couple the multipolar impurity to the conduction orbitalsm which constitutes the (Fermi) Kondo coupling.
-The Bose-Kondo coupling can then be derived from the Fermi-Kondo coupling by pretending as though there are other local moments to interact with, but then replacing these other moments with a Weiss mean field; this Weiss mean field becomes the bosonic bath.
+The Bose-Kondo coupling can then be derived from the Fermi-Kondo coupling by calculating the RKKY coupling of the parent Kondo lattice, and then replacing these other moments with a dynamical bosonic bath field.
 Since the setting of interest is the prasedoymium cubic compounds \ce{Pr(Ti,V)2Al20}, we need to consider the local symmetry of the \ce{Pr^{3+}} moment.
 Here, a \ce{Pr^{3+}} ion rests at the centre of a Frank-Kasper cage, which is composed of \ce{(Ti,V)} and \ce{Al}.
 Despite the complicated nature of the cage, its point group symmetry is simply the tetrahedral group $T_d$.
 This means that we can classify the wave function of an electron hopping on the cage according to the irreducible representations of $T_d$.
-We allow the most general interactions according to the local $T_d$ symmetry and time-reversal; the details of of the symmetry group are listed in Appendix \ref{app:symmetries}.
+We allow the most general interactions according to the local $T_d$ symmetry and time-reversal; the details of the symmetry group are listed in Appendix \ref{app:symmetries}.